openHABian - Hassle-free openHAB Setup

-The official changelog announcements are posted here and here, be sure to check these out for your version.
-If you want to stay in touch with all the latest code changes under the hood, see the commit history for openHABian.
-You'll also see added commits when executing the "Update" function within the openHABian Configuration Tool.
+Official announcements are co-located with the download links here (opens new window).
+If you want to stay in touch with all the latest code changes under the hood, see commit history (opens new window) for openHABian.
+You'll also see commits "fly by" when executing the "Update" function within the openHABian Configuration Tool.

 # Did my Installation succeed?
 What to do in case of a problem?

-A note on patience: stay calm - the openHABian setup will take 15 up to 45 minutes to complete all steps.
-The amount of time highly depends on your device's performance and a number of external factors such as your internet connection.
+openHABian setup will take 15 up to 45 minutes to complete all steps, depending on your device's performance and your internet connection.

 Watch the progress on the console or the web interface at https://yourIP/ (opens new window) or http://openhabian/ (opens new window) if that name has become available.

-Double-check the address and name with your router while you wait.
+Double-check the IP address and name with your router while you wait.

 During the setup process you'll be redirected to the live progress report of the setup (you can Ctrl-C to get into the shell).

-The report can also be checked for errors after the installation finished by executing:
+The report can also be checked for errors at any time, see

-The progress of a successful installation will look similar to the following:
+The progress of a successful installation will look like this: